Wasserstein Steepest Descent Flows of Discrepancies with Riesz Kernels: Introduction

 Our interest in Wasserstein flows arises from the approximation of probability measures by empirical measures when halftoning images.
 In \cite{EGNS2021,FHS2013,GPS2012}, the gray values of an image are considered as values of a probability density function $\rho$ of a measure $\nu$, and the aim consists in approximating this measure by those empirical measure $\mu = \frac1M \sum_{i=1}^M \delta_{x_i}$, $x_i \in \R^2$, which minimizes the (maximum mean) discrepancy with the negative distance kernel $K(x,y) = - \| x - y \|$, i.e., the functional

 The attraction term ensures that the points $x_i$ are pushed to areas where the density is high, while the repulsion term avoids point clustering.
-For an illustration see Fig.~\ref{fig:halftoning}.
+For an illustration see Figure~\ref{fig:halftoning}.
+The discrepancy with negative distance kernel is also known as energy distance \cite{Szekely2002,SSGF2013}.
 Note that halftoning with the kernel $K(x,y) = - \| x - y \|^{-1}$ was addressed under the name electrostatic halftoning in the initial paper \cite{SGBW2010}, see also \cite{TSGSW2011}.

-The halftoning functional \eqref{halftoning} is a special instance of discrepancy functionals
+The halftoning functional \eqref{halftoning} is a special instance of discrepancy functionals {